digicademy-chf/chf_container/Documentation/Maintenance/Index.rst

     ``docker``.
 In some configurations you may need to hyphenate ``podman-compose`` or ``docker-compose``.

-**Export your database before you update** your local installation to a new version.
+**Export your database and back up the ``App`` folder** before you update your local installation to a new version, just to be safe.
 Then execute the following command in your container folder to update, but replace ``v1.0.0`` with the release tag you want to update to:

 ..  code-block:: shell